 Rather, our aim in this series is to understand policy analysis through the lens of the policy theories that highlight:

 - a competition to frame problems and identify the technical and political feasibility of solutions; in

 - a policymaking environment over which no one has full understanding or control (even if elected policymakers need to project their control to boost their image of governing competence), during which

 - governments add new policy solutions to an existing, complex, mix of solutions (rather than working from a blank canvas).

-You can navigate this series in two main ways:
+You can navigate this series in three main ways:

 - Read the collection of summaries of policy analysis texts (scroll to the bottom)